Boys & Girls Clubs of Snohomish County

 In 1961, after one year of demonstrated need and funding, the Mukilteo Boys Club was granted its charter.
 This facility is leased from the city of Mukilteo and was remodeled in 1984 to provide handicap accessibility.
 In 1994 a new gym floor was installed.
 The lease expires on August 18, 2036.

 In 1974, a rented church at the north end of Olympic Avenue in downtown Arlington became the site of the Arlington Boys Club.
 When the church was sold, the Club moved to a downtown store front.
-In 1992, the city of Arlington, through Snohomish County Community Development Block Grant funds and private fundraising built a new 13,000 square foot youth center to be leased and used as a Boys and Girls Club on city property across from the Arlington airport.
-In 2001, the multi-purpose field behind the Club was renovated through contributions from the EverTrust Foundation.
+In 1992, the city of Arlington, through Snohomish County Community Development Block Grant funds and private fundraising built a new 13,000 square foot youth center to be leased and used as a Boys & Girls Club on city property across from the Arlington airport.
+In 2001, the multipurpose field behind the Club was renovated through contributions from the EverTrust Foundation.
 The field was named Cal Kinney Field to honor Cal’s work in the community to build the new facility in 1992.
-The lease expires on April 30, 2027.
-The lease may be extended by an additional 15 years upon written request from the Boys and Girls Club.
-In 2011, a capital campaign is being organized to raise $1.2 million to add a second gym, teen center, and computer lab.
+The lease expires on April 30, 2027 and may be extended by an additional 15 years upon written request from the Boys & Girls Club.
+In 2011 an ongoing capital campaign was organized to raise $1.2 million to add a second gym, teen center, and computer lab.

 In 1981, the Monroe Boys Club opened its doors in the former bus barn owned by the Monroe School District next to Frank Wagner Elementary School in downtown Monroe.
 After the inauguration day windstorm in 1991 tore off the roof, the building was renovated.
-In 1997, the city of Monroebuilt a new 15,000 square foot youth center to be leased and used as a Boys and Girls Club located next to Sky Valley Park behind city hall.
-The funds came from property sold by the city and by private contributions raised by the Boys and Girls Club.
+In 1997, the city of Monroe built a new 15,000 square foot youth center to be leased and used as a Boys & Girls Club located next to Sky Valley Park behind city hall.
+The funds came from property sold by the city and by private contributions raised by the Boys & Girls Club.
 The lease expires on June 30, 2027.
-In 2006, the Boys and Girls Club added Phase 2 to the building that was not funded in 1997.
-Phase 2 funds came from the $4.75 million capital campaign and added 3,500 square feet which includes a teen center, computer lab and multi-purpose community room.
+In 2006, the Boys & Girls Club added Phase 2 to the building that was not funded in 1997.
+Phase 2 funds came from the $4.75 million capital campaign and added 3,500 square feet which includes a teen center, computer lab and multipurpose community room.

-In 1990, the Sultan Boys and Girls Club opened in a city owned building leased to the Boys and Girls Clubs.
+In 1990, the Sultan Boys & Girls Club opened in a city owned building leased to the Boys & Girls Clubs.
 In 1999, a covered outdoor sport court was added and the downstairs was remodeled with Snohomish County Community Development Block Grant funds.
-In 2004, we entered into an agreement with the city to use the old City Council Chamber building which is next door to the Club.
+In 2004, we entered into an agreement with the city to use the old City Council Chamber building next to the Club.
 In 2010, a fire destroyed both buildings and plans are being made to construct a new club using insurance, county and state funds.
-Now plans are in place to build a new 18,000 square-foot building at 617 First St. sometime in 2013.
+Now plans are in place to build a new 18,000 square-foot building at 617 First St in 2013.

-In 1991, the Alderwood Boys and Girls Club opened after a successful capital drive of $1.2 million built the 26,000 square foot facility on 10 acres owned by the Alderwood Manor Youth Club.
+In 1991, the Alderwood Boys & Girls Club opened, after a successful capital drive of $1.2 million built the 26,000 square foot facility on 10 acres owned by the Alderwood Manor Youth Club.
 An existing 8,000 square foot building was remodeled and an 18,000 square foot building was attached.
-The Boys and Girls Clubs had the property annexed into the city of Lynnwood in 1993 for better police and fire protection.
+The Boys & Girls Clubs had the property annexed into the city of Lynnwood in 1993 for better police and fire protection.
 Included on the property is a private residence and three baseball fields used by Alderwood Little League.
 A former horse arena used by 4H was renovated in 2004 for the third baseball field.
 In 2005, the Echelbarger Teen Center opened with funds from a $4.75 million capital campaign.
-The Boys and Girls Clubs owns the building and has a 50 year ground lease.
-The lease expires on May 31, 2039.
+The Boys & Girls Clubs own the building and has a 50 year ground lease which expires on May 31, 2039.

-In 1997, the Tulalip Boys and Girls Club was opened after being built by the Tulalip Tribes and leased to the Boys and Girls Clubs.
-This 20,000 square foot building is the first Boys and Girls Club built on a Native American reservation in Washington State, and the sixth in the United States.
+In 1997, the Tulalip Boys & Girls Club was opened after being built by the Tulalip Tribes and leased to the Boys & Girls Clubs.
+This 20,000 square foot building is the first Boys & Girls Club built on a Native American reservation in Washington State, and the sixth in the United States.
 The Tulalip Tribes annually contribute the funds needed to operate the Club.
 In 2010, a three year agreement was signed to continue to operate the Club.
-In 2011, a 1,700 square foot enclosure of the front entry will create an Undersea Exploration Center, music studio and meeting space using $322,000 of restricted funds from the Tulalip auction and golf tournament to pay for the addition.
+In 2012, a 1,700 square foot enclosure of the front entry created an Undersea Exploration Center, music studio and meeting space using $322,000 of restricted funds from the Tulalip auction and golf tournament to pay for the addition.

-In 1998, the Granite Falls Boys and Girls Club opened in an old elementary school adjacent to the middle school.
+In 1998, the Granite Falls Boys & Girls Club opened in an old elementary school adjacent to the middle school.
 The Club shared part of the building with other school programs until 2000 when the school district passed a bond issue to expand the middle school.
 The Club had to move into and share the library building owned by the city of Granite Falls.
 The library moved into their new building in 2001 and we occupied the entire building until losing our lease on August 31, 2007.
-We are currently looking at available sites with the city to build a new club.
+In September 2013, the Club will reopen in the old school administration office.

-In 2000, we opened the South Everett/Mukilteo Boys and Girls Club after renovating the former bus barn owned by the Mukilteo School District.
-This 6,000 square foot building is located on Casino Road in south Everett and leased from the Mukilteo School District.
+In 2000, we opened the South Everett/Mukilteo Boys & Girls Club after renovating the former bus barn owned by the Mukilteo School District.
+This 6,000 square foot building is located on Casino Road in South Everett and leased from the Mukilteo School District.
 The renovation was funded by city of Everett Community Development Block Grant funds, matching funds from the state of Washington, and a contribution from the Employee Community Fund of Boeing.
 In 2010, a new roof was added funded by city of Everett Community Development Block Grant funds.
 The lease expires on August 31, 2024.
-In 2011, a capital campaign is being organized to increase the size of the building.
+In 2011, an ongoing capital campaign was organized to increase the size of the building.

-In 2003, the Snohomish Boys and Girls Club opened at the Averill Youth Complex in downtown Snohomish in partnership with the city of Snohomish and the Snohomish Valley Activities Council.
-It is a 17,000 square foot building with a gamesroom, teen center, computer lab, multi-purpose community room, arts/crafts room and gymnasium.
+In 2003, the Snohomish Boys & Girls Club opened at the Averill Youth Complex in downtown Snohomish in partnership with the city of Snohomish and the Snohomish Valley Activities Council.
+It is a 17,000 square foot building with a games room, teen center, computer lab, multipurpose community room, arts/crafts room and gymnasium.
 The cost was $1.2 million and was funded through a $4.75 million capital campaign.
-The city owns the facility and we have a 35 year lease with a 15 year option to operate it as a Boys and Girls Club.
+The city owns the facility and we have a 35 year lease with a 15 year option to operate it as a Boys & Girls Club.
 The lease expires on September 12, 2038.

-In 2004, the Lake Stevens Boys and Girls Club opened its clubhouse at the Mitchell Community Center complex in downtown Lake Stevens in partnership with Clubs, Inc., which is the Lake Stevens Lions Clubs and the Lake Stevens Junior Athletic Association.
-The first phase was a renovation of the existing 7,000 square foot building to include a gamesroom, teen center, computer lab, arts and crafts room, multi-purpose room and offices.
+In 2004, the Lake Stevens Boys & Girls Club opened its Clubhouse at the Mitchell Community Center complex in downtown Lake Stevens in partnership with Clubs, Inc., which is the Lake Stevens Lions Clubs and the Lake Stevens Junior Athletic Association.
+The first phase was a renovation of the existing 7,000 square foot building to include a games room, teen center, computer lab, arts and crafts room, multipurpose room and offices.
 In 2005, a second phase added a 7,000 square foot gymnasium.
 Phase One costs were approximately $470,000, and the gymnasium costs were approximately $580,000.
 Phase One was funded through a $4.75 million capital campaign and Phase Two was partially funded with $350,000 from the State of Washington capital budget and in-kind donations from local general contractors and sub-contractors.
-We have a 30 year lease with a 10 year option at $1 per year to operate as a Boys and Girls Club.
-The Club is named the Bargreen Unit of Lake Stevens at the Mitchell Community Center in memory of Sam Bargreen.
-The Bargreen family is one of the original Lake Stevens families.
+We have a 30 year lease with a 10 year option at $1 per year to operate as a Boys & Girls Club.
+The Club is named the Bargreen Unit of Lake Stevens at the Mitchell Community Center in memory of Sam Bargreen, a member of one of the original Lake Stevens families.

-In 2005, state of Washington capital funds provided over $4 million to purchase 13 acres from the Department of Natural Resources in Harbour Pointe to give to the city of Mukilteo to be used for ball fields and a new Boys and Girls Club.
-In 2006, we entered into a thirty year lease on the property with the city with the understanding we would have a new club open by December 31, 2012.
+In 2005, the state of Washington capital funds provided over $4 million to purchase 13 acres from the Department of Natural Resources in Harbour Pointe and give to the city of Mukilteo for ball fields and a new Boys & Girls Club.
+In 2006, we entered into a thirty year lease on the property with the city with the understanding we would have a new Club open by December 31, 2012.
 In 2009, we cleared and graded the property with $150,000 from the state capital budget.
-In 2011, the agreement regarding the new club was extended to December 31, 2016 and a capital campaign is being organized to raise $4 million for the new club and fields.
+In 2011, the agreement regarding the new Club was extended to December 31, 2016 and a capital campaign is being organized to raise $4 million for the new Club and fields.

 In 2011 the Boys & Girls Club of Oak Harbor, an independent organization, became part of our organization.

-The Boys and Girls Clubs of Snohomish County officially changed its name from Boys Clubs in 1982 to allow girls to participate.
-Boys and Girls Clubs of America changed their name from Boys Clubs in 1990.
-Today we have over 14,000 youth members in 17 club locations and 16 school-based sites.
-In addition, we provide transportation from 39 schools to clubs.
+The Boys & Girls Clubs of Snohomish County officially changed its name from Boys Clubs in 1982 to allow girls to participate.
+Boys & Girls Clubs of America changed their name from Boys Clubs in 1990.
+Today we have over 14,000 youth members in 17 Club locations and 16 school-based sites.
+In addition, we provide transportation from 39 schools to Clubs.